 Backcountry Odyssey is a unique opportunity to get to know your fellow students before arriving on campus in August.
 Experience Davidson's values of community, responsibility and service while backpacking through the beautiful Appalachian Mountains in western North Carolina.
 The Odyssey offers three sessions and financial aid is available for each one.
-Session III is shorter and designed for those who cannot take a week in the summer to attend session I or II.
+Sessions I and II are shorter and designed for those who cannot take a week in the summer to attend Session III.

 Over the course of about week, students cooperate and encourage each other as you backpack, camp out, whitewater canoe and complete a service project, all while learning how to live outdoors with minimal impact on the environment.
 Trained upperclassmen lead each freshman group on either a five-day or eight-day excursion.
 This is a vigorous program with all the challenges and rewards that come with time spent in remote areas.

 Three nights out on the trail give you and your crew an exercise in self-reliance and cooperation.
 We will hike from six to 12 miles each day, for a total distance of about 25 miles for both the five- and eight-day Odyssey.
 The trail will bring you challenging steep climbs, rainstorms and hot sun, as well as great views, shady rest stops and the satisfaction of finishing the climb and arriving at the next campsite.
 Additional instruction along the way helps your group take on more responsibility for setting up camp, cooking meals and finding your way down the trail.